widVE/KinectCloud/README.md

  -dra {res}      | declare resolution to use for all devices color resolutions: { 720P, 1080P, 1440P, 1536P, 2160P, 3072P }, default is 720P
- -dm ser {mode}  | declare depth mode to use for specific device -dra {mode}     | declare depth mode to use for all devices depth modes      : { NFOV_2X2BINNED, NFOV_UNBINNED, WFOV_2X2BINNED, WFOV_UNBINNED }, default is NFOV_2X2BINNED -ce int         | color camera exposure time in nanoseconds for all devices -cw int         | color camera white balance in kelvin for all devices (must be % by 10) -v              | verbose output
+ -dm ser {mode}  | declare depth mode to use for specific device -dma {mode}     | declare depth mode to use for all devices depth modes      : { NFOV_2X2BINNED, NFOV_UNBINNED, WFOV_2X2BINNED, WFOV_UNBINNED }, default is NFOV_2X2BINNED -ce int         | color camera exposure time in nanoseconds for all devices -cw int         | color camera white balance in kelvin for all devices (must be % by 10) -h              | (experimental) host server which serves point clouds, port 5687 -v              | verbose output
 ```